qazqaz310/PC-senior-project/README.md

 # PC-senior-project
-My name is Otis and I'm a student at Prescott College.
-For my senior project, I wanted to focus on accessible online assessment, both the student experience and the educator experience.
+This is the repository for my senior project.
+To run the code, download all files and run gui.py. tests made and score output will be put into folder.